jesperancinha/jesperancinha/Readme.md

 ---

+## About Pull/Merge Requests

 NOTE: Although I am open to accept merge requests, I do have a few rules about that:
 1. The profile of who opened the PR must be open.
 2. I need to be able to identify the person who is making the PR either via photo, or because I know that person or because that person is known in a larger scale.
 3. The PR needs to be something meaningful to the project.
 Updates to Readme files are rarely that.

+## Javascript/NodeJS projects

+For productions projects we should keep the lock files when using NPM dependencies.
+However, managing `yarn.lock` or `package-lock.json` files is a lot of work for demo projects.
+This is explicitly made for all non-production projects that I have on GitHub.
+For the eventual production project, I will keep the lock files.

 ---